jef-00/ADB-AND-DRIVER-INSTALLER/README.md

 <br>Clean - ADB and Google Drivers from the Official repositories.

 # Install process:
-0. Click on the script and choose "link save as" and save the script
+Click on the script and choose "link save as" and save the script <br>
 <img src="Images/Download%20script.png" width="300" >
 <br>
 Right click on the script and choose "run with Powershell"